Aloha, I’m Philipp – nice to meet you!

 Aloha, ich bin Philipp, schön dich kennenzulernen!

-Ich habe mehr als 95 Länder bereist und möchte mein Wissen und die Geschichten aus aller Welt mit dir teilen.
+Ich habe 100 Länder bereist und möchte mein Wissen und die Geschichten aus aller Welt mit dir teilen.

 Komm mit und finde hier auf JOURNICATION Unterstützung und Inspiration für deine nächste Reiseplanung!